 Paul was very active as a kid, playing virtually any sport that he could.
-And as an adult, his love of sport remained, which made his diagnosis with Parkinson’s all the more challenging.
-This said, as his symptoms have changed how he’s able to keep moving, he’s found new activities to try and new tricks to keep himself motivated.
+And as an adult, his love of sport remained, which made his diagnosis with Parkinson’s more challenging.
+That said, as his symptoms have changed how he’s able to keep moving, he’s found new activities to try and new tricks to keep himself motivated.
 Walking football has replaced standard football, and he’s even taken up solo ping pong playing.
 By setting himself little targets and challenges, Paul has found can keep himself going, on his good days and even on days that might be tough.

 How Paul Gets Moving